cosmos/gravity-bridge/module/x/gravity/spec/02_state.md

 ### EthAddress

-A validator has an associated counter chain address.
+A validator has an associated Ethereum address.

 | Key                                | Value                                    | Type     | Encoding         |
 | ---------------------------------- | ---------------------------------------- | -------- | ---------------- |